Anshul-GH/freelance_projects/python_strings_dna_replication/README.md

 - This would return 'ctc'(frequency of occourance: 2), 'ct' (frequency: 2), 'tc' (frequency: 2) are the most repeating ones.
 - Hence 'ctc' which has the maximum length, must be chosen as the answer.

-This was one of my assignments at upwork and I am just showing how I implemented this.
-Its no way, the only way.
-Please share your inputs - happy to be corrected and learn :).